reactjs/react.dev/src/content/reference/rules/rules-of-hooks.md

 class Bad extends React.Component {
   render() {
-    // 🔴 Bad: inside a class component (to fix, write a function component instead of a class!) useEffect(() => {})
+    // 🔴 Bad: inside a class Component (to fix, write a function Component instead of a class!) useEffect(() => {})
     // ...
   }